 In consideration of the first two criteria:

-Leslie gives us a hypothetical scenario: Imagine someone claims to have split the Thames river.
-They also claim but they led a large population of London over on dry land to Southwark.
-We’d think this bloke was barmy.
+Leslie gives us a hypothetical scenario: Imagine someone claims to have split the Thames river and led a large population of London over on dry land to Southwark.
+We’d think this person was either joking or that they are crazy.
 We wouldn’t think they were telling the truth.
-(Bear with my lame attempts at using British slang.)

 In consideration of his next two criteria: